Ph.D. program Biomedicínské vědy

 Biochemistry and Molecular Biology “BMB”

-Research topics located at Department of Biology:
+Research topics at the Department of Biology:

 Cell and Tissue Morphology “CTM”